 There is much to learn about veneers so educate yourself before deciding what it best for you.
 Your dental professional should also be able to help you with this decision.

-- Porcelain Veneers – The best looking veneer, but it’s also the most expensive.
-Special cement and ultraviolet light is applied to your existing tooth.
-Of course, they need to be custom made to fit your natural tooth.
+- Porcelain Veneers – The best-looking veneer is also the most expensive.
+Special cement and ultraviolet light is applied to your existing tooth and need to be custom made to fit your natural tooth.

 - Composite Veneers – Made of the same material used to fill cavities this is frequently used for minor chips in teeth or gaps between your teeth.
 They are like porcelain but not quite as durable, and they cost less than porcelain.